 The hours of selected material were edited by Srdjan Keča, director of A Letter to Dad, another documentary about the war in the former Yugoslavia.
 “There was poetry in the images,” Vladimir observes.
 “You didn’t even need any words for it.”

 Yet Vladimir’s narrative is rich with personal insights of life on Flotel Europa.
-“We didn’t have a permission to work or go to school,” the director recalls.
+“We didn’t have permission to work or go to school,” the director recalls.
 “We were allowed to go to the city but had nothing to do there – we had no money to spend.”
 The film shows Vladimir growing up, making new friends and falling in love, while his older friends are playing rock and dating Danish girls.
 “They called them passport girls,” he says in the documentary.
 Young Vladimir falls in love with Melisa, who also lived on-board and danced in folklore performances.
 “The documentary went to Berlin and Melisa’s picture was everywhere,” Vladimir says.
 “My producer said maybe we should call her.
 We gave her the film and it was one of the longest hours of my life,” he remembers with a smile.
-He was relieved when Melisa told him she liked the documentary and felt honoured by it.
+He was relieved when Melisa told him she liked the documentary and felt honored by it.
 “She said it was a great thing to her.”

 The funny coming-of-age stories of falling in love contrast with a sense of growing nationalism and conflict between the Serbian, Bosniak and Croatian refugees on-board Flotel Europa.
 “There were 1,000 people, so of course there were some tensions,” Vladimir remembers, “but there were a lot of good people there.”

 He tells the story of a man he met on-board, who was drafted by both the Bosnian and the Serb forces, and “had to flee not to shoot himself.”
-Vladimir laughs at the absurdity, adding, “This is my third film about the war in Bosnia, but this is the first film I use humour.
+Vladimir laughs at the absurdity, adding, “This is my third film about the war in Bosnia, but this is the first film I use humor.
 I got older and have a new perspective [on the war] – it can be tragicomic.”

 Flotel Europa is a metaphor for the split in identity and the instability and uncertainty of life as a refugee.
-Living in limbo, the refugees were floating off shore and had yet to be accepted on Danish soil.
+Living in limbo, the refugees were floating offshore and had yet to be accepted on Danish soil.
 Today, the director still struggles with identity issues.
 He often feels “alienized”.
-He says, “I feel like everybody is my people, like I belong to nowhere and everywhere at the same time.”
+He says, “I feel like everybody is my people.
+Like I belong to nowhere and everywhere at the same time.”